Mquinn960/flightr-project/README.md

 ### Contribution guidelines ###

-Merges should be done through pull requests:
+* Merges should be done through pull requests:

   Matt -> Dan
   Dan -> Cameron
   Cameron -> Matt

+* Use Feature Branching where applicable

+* Create Wiki pages for anything that needs to be documented

+* Write unit tests for your branch content